dennymann2/odin-recipes/README.md

 #### Live Preview
 Experience the live version of the project here: [Odin Recipes by DennyMann2](https://dennymann2.github.io/odin-recipes/index.html)

 I appreciate any feedback or suggestions.
-Let's embark on this learning journey together!
+Let's embark on this learning journey together!🤠